BONSAMURAIS/bonsai/repositories_overview.md

 This document provides a brief overview of the 26 repositories in BONSAMURAIS and will be updated if more repositories are added or current repositories are modified.

+# Graphical scheme

+Figure of how the repositories described below are linked.

 ## Repositories for management, guidelines and documentation
 1. [.github](https://github.com/BONSAMURAIS/.github) - Community health -  BONSAI Code of Conduct.
 Links for accessing community support
 2. [bonsai](https://github.com/BONSAMURAIS/bonsai) - Management and Documentation for BONSAI .
 Also hosts the Wiki